All About Our CSA Membership

 While the 2020 and 2021 seasons threw us many curve balls, and we adapted our business in a number of ways, one thing that just kept on keeping on was our CSA!
 It’s a robust, resilient system for accessing the freshest food from your local farms!

-We encourage you to read more about the evolution of our farm business by clicking on the green button below.
+We encourage you to read more about the evolution of our farm business by clicking on the blue button below.
 One of the big changes we are making this season is we will be delaying the start of our CSA program until the fall and we will not be attending the Orangeville Farmers Market (after May’s seedling season).
 These decisions have been difficult, as we have been selling produce through our Summer CSA and at the Orangeville Farmers Market since the very beginning of our farming careers in 2008!
 By removing summer vegetable sales, we will be able to focus our efforts on preparing an even greater offering through the fall and winter months.
 We envision that these changes will help us continue in a positive direction with our farm business.
 We hope that you will join us in this experiment and sign up for our Fall and/or Winter CSA programs!

 CSA 2022 – Here is what it will look like: